Suphanat Mueanta: OH Leuven (loan)

+Return to Buriram

 On 12 January 2025, Suphanat make his return to Buriram after two years away on loan in a 3–2 lost to Bangkok United.
 On 19 January 2025, Suphanat scored his first career hat-trick and also recorded a hat-trick of assists in a 9–0 thrashing win against Khon Kaen United.
 On 12 February, Suphanat scored a stoppage time goal in the 90+3' added time to secure a 2–1 win over Korean giants Ulsan HD during the 2024–25 AFC Champions League Elite fixtures which see the team hopes of progressing to the knockout stage while also eliminating the Korean club out from the tournament.
 During the Round of 16 second leg of the AFC Champions League Elite against Southeast Asian rivals, Johor Darul Ta'zim on 11 March, Suphanat scored the only goal in the tie with his left foot which ended the debate between both club status thus sending Buriram United to the quarter-final of the tournament.